 Add VPN Profiles

-A virtual private network (VPN) connection establishes a secure tunnel between endpoints over a public network such as the Internet.
+A virtual private network (VPN) connection establishes a secure tunnel between endpoint devices over a public network such as the Internet.
 This section describes how to create VPN profiles to allow for configuration of remote user connections through a VPN.

 The following topics explain how to configure remote access VPN profiles.